temporalio/sdk-typescript/docs/data-converter.md

 `PayloadCodec` only runs in the main thread.

-When `WorkerOptions.dataConverter.payloadConverterPath` is provided, the code at that location is loaded into the main thread, the worker threads, and the webpack Workflow bundle.
+When `WorkerOptions.dataConverter.payloadConverterPath` is provided, the code at that location is loaded into the main thread and the webpack Workflow bundle.

 `Worker.create`:
 _main thread_

 - imports and validates `options.dataConverter.payloadConverterPath`
 - passes `payloadConverterPath` to `WorkflowCodeBundler`

-Execution goes to either:

-- `ThreadedVMWorkflowCreator.create`
-  _main thread_

-- `VMWorkflowCreator.create`
-  _worker thread (unless in debug mode)_

-And then to:

-- `VMWorkflowCreator.createWorkflow`
-  _worker thread (unless in debug mode)_

-And then to:

 `worker-interface.ts#initRuntime`:
 _workflow vm_